A magnetic tight-binding model: surface properties of transition metals and cobalt nanoparticles: Results

 \section{Results}

-Our calculations are based on the Slater-Koster parameters to build the hopping integrals and the tight-binding hamiltonian with the atomic levels.
-These parameters $ss\sigma$, $sp\sigma$, $sd\sigma$, $pp\sigma$, $pp\pi$, $pd\sigma$, $pd\pi$, $dd\sigma$, $dd\pi$, $dd\delta$ along with the atomic levels $\epsilon_s$, $\epsilon_p$ and $\epsilon_d$ are obtained by fitting the tight-binding band structure after diagonalizing the hamiltonian with the one obtained with a Density Functional Theory (\textit{DFT}) using the code SIESTA \cite{cite10} with GGA-PBE as the exchange-correlation functional.
-This fit (using a non linear regression) and our tight-binding hamiltonian is restricted to the first neighbors approximation.
-This approximation seemed enough to have a good accuracy ( more than 90\% of agreement) in band energy calculated with SIESTA.
-However for the Iron BCC our parameters are taken from the reference \cite{cite11} .
+The calculations were performed using the Slater-Koster hopping parameters and atomic energies to construct the hopping integral and the tight-binding Hamiltonian.
+These hopping parameters -- $ss\sigma$, $sp\sigma$, $sd\sigma$, $pp\sigma$, $pp\pi$, $pd\sigma$, $pd\pi$, $dd\sigma$, $dd\pi$, $dd\delta$ -- along with the atomic energies -- $\epsilon_s$, $\epsilon_p$ and $\epsilon_d$ -- are obtained by fitting the tight-binding band structure with the band structure obtained from a DFT calculation.
+The fit (Figs. \ref{fig:fig1} and \ref{fig:fig2}) and the tight-binding hamiltonian is restricted to the first-neighbor approximation.
+This approximation is adequate for achieving satisfactory accuracy, particularly in the context of fcc crystal structures.
+Nevertheless, the hopping parameters for bcc iron are obtained from Ref. \cite{cite12}.